Mako Vunipola injury in England win over Ireland not as bad as expected

 Vunipola has a small tear of scar tissue which will require approximately 10 days of rehabilitation, with Ben Moon joining up with the squad as a temporary replacement to train in Treviso.

-Eddie Jones and his England squad fly out to Treviso to continue their preparations for next month's World Cup in Japan with a final warm-up match, against Italy, on September 6 at St James' Park.
+Eddie Jones and his England squad fly out to Treviso on Wednesday to continue their preparations for next month's World Cup in Japan.
+They will play a final warm-up match against Italy on September 6 at St James' Park, live on Sky Sports.

 England face Italy in their final Quilter International on Saturday September 6 at St James' Park in Newcastle, live on Sky Sports Action from 7pm.